Git-Harshit/git-harshit.github.io/README.md

 * Google Fonts

 #### Contributing:

-As this website is mainly used for creating a web prescence with a well-maintained user interface and experience (UI/UX), the contents are more likely to be kept confined or limited to my personal preferences.
+As this website is mainly used for creating a web presence with a well-maintained user interface and experience (UI/UX), the contents are more likely to be kept confined or limited to my personal preferences.
 In case you are willing to contribute to this project, you are free to open up new issues for any bugs encountered, changes to be suggested, corrections (irrespective of their size, whether minor or major), etc. Pull Requests for any open issues for this project are also welcome.

 If you have any ideas/suggestion regarding improvement of the page, please feel free to mention the same.